rwalke/baRcodeR/README.md

 # See also:

-  - [zintr](https://github.com/carlganz/zintr), an R interface to the C zint library
+  - [zintr](https://github.com/carlganz/zintr)is an R interface to the C zint library.
+Use zintr if you want to create single barcode images. zintr does not include functions for (i) automating the creation of biologically-relevant, unique ID codes or (ii) customizable layouts for printing multiple barcodes.

+  - [zint](http://zint.org.uk/) is a C library that generates a variety of different barcodes.
+Just like zintr, zint produces single barcode images.